Q: How long does

 name in some of the higher-end shooting circles.
 How long have you been making

 A: We've been making Hillsman Holsters since about 1998 (and leather holsters for over 25 years).
-Our satisfied customers include international weapons instructor and Director of Advanced Weapons Training International, Don Rosche, the DEA, Secret Service, Special Operations Forces, State Department and other undercover law enforcement officers.
+Our satisfied customers include international weapons instructor and Director of Advanced Weapons Training International, Don Rosche, Navy SEALs, the DEA, Secret Service, Special Operations Forces, State Department and other undercover law enforcement officers.

 Q: I have had several